 One of the many benefits of a strong PIM system that we’ve talked about is improved search engine optimisation (SEO).
 But how does good product information influence your SEO?
 The link between the two might not be clear immediately, but they are in fact closely tied together.

 The role of search engines is to help consumers find exactly what they are looking for as easily as possible.
-On the first page of search results, the first five links account for 67.60% of all the clicks (and 31% of those to the first link alone).
-Hence the importance of SEO can’t be understated.
 Your SEO rankings will ultimately be rewarded by creating useful and informative product pages for your eCommerce store.
 Careful thought and planning around the customer’s needs and expectation is vital.

 Giving all of your products unique and descriptive titles helps both your customers and search engines to understand what is on your page.
 It helps them to find exactly what they’re looking for.
 Equally, product descriptions give you the chance to really sell your products to web visitors, having caught their attention with a unique title.
 Rather than just using standard descriptions from manufacturers, see this as an opportunity to create unique content to entice visitors to hit buy.
 The search engines will reward you.

 You can enrich and differentiate your descriptions by including all the features and benefits of your products, including lifestyle content.
 Search engines reward unique and readable content with higher rankings.
 This will also encourage people to spend longer on your website, which again improves rankings.
 In turn this drives more visitors to your eCommerce space.
 It’s a gift that keeps on giving once you’ve got it right!